pajarorrojo/es-theme-PlayStation-X/README.md

 - Lio, for posting the theme on batocera's official list and making it known to the community : https://github.com/lbrpdx
 - Snapouille and Soaresden, for helping with French translation https://github.com/Snapouille
 - Janderson for helping with Portuguese translation https://github.com/JandersonJS
-- TheDayG0ne and Vortex or helping with Russian translation https://github.com/TheDayG0ne
+- TheDayG0ne and Vortex for helping with Russian translation https://github.com/TheDayG0ne
 - CadmiumRED for helping with some test and medias https://github.com/CadmiumRED/
 - renetrox87 for inspiration with the overlayed arts https://github.com/Renetrox/
+- Manu for helping with some overlay arts https://github.com/manutortosa-collab/
 - Nexusone and their indomitable ARRM scraping software, which I recommend to keep your media collections always up to date. (http://jujuvincebros.fr/telechargements2/file/10-arrm-another-recalbox-roms-manager)
 - Zoidburg13 For its collection of icons, some of which are used in the PS3 carousel https://github.com/Zoidburg13
-- To the entire batocera team, members and contributors, for making and incredible piece of software and a truly open community.
+- To the entire batocera team, members and contributors, for making an incredible masterpiece of software and a truly open community.

 Some media files like system backgrounds, consoles or logos have been selected from the default Carbon theme